Ethylene glycol: Toxicity

 Ethylene glycol has relatively high mammalian toxicity when ingested, roughly on par with methanol, with an oral LDLo = 786 mg/kg for humans.
 The major danger is due to its sweet taste, which can attract children and animals.
 Upon ingestion, ethylene glycol is oxidized to glycolic acid, which is, in turn, oxidized to oxalic acid, which is toxic.
 It and its toxic byproducts first affect the central nervous system, then the heart, and finally the kidneys.
 Ingestion of sufficient amounts is fatal if untreated.
 Several deaths are recorded annually in the U.S. alone.

 Antifreeze products for automotive use containing propylene glycol in place of ethylene glycol are available.
 They are generally considered safer to use, as propylene glycol is not as palatable and is converted in the body to lactic acid, a normal product of metabolism and exercise.

 Australia, the UK, and seventeen US states (as of 2012) require the addition of a bitter flavoring (denatonium benzoate) to antifreeze.
 In December 2012, US antifreeze manufacturers agreed voluntarily to add a bitter flavoring to all antifreeze that is sold in the consumer market of the US.

 In 2022, several hundred children died of acute kidney failure in Indonesia and The Gambia because the paracetamol syrup made by New Delhi-based Maiden Pharmaceuticals contained ethylene glycol and diethylene glycol, ingredients that have been linked to child deaths from acute kidney injury in The Gambia.
-In December 2022, Uzbekistan's health ministry has said children died as a result of ethylene glycol in cough syrup made by Marion Biotech, which is based at Noida, near New Delhi.
+In December 2022, Uzbekistan's health ministry said children died as a result of ethylene glycol in cough syrup made by Marion Biotech, which is based at Noida, near New Delhi.

 Environmental effects

-Ethylene glycol is a high-production-volume chemical; it breaks down in air in about 10 days and in water or soil in a few weeks.
+Ethylene glycol is a high-production-volume chemical.
+It breaks down in air in about 10 days and in water or soil in a few weeks.
 It enters the environment through the dispersal of ethylene glycol-containing products, especially at airports, where it is used in de-icing agents for runways and airplanes.
-While prolonged low doses of ethylene glycol show no toxicity, at near lethal doses (≥ 1000 mg/kg per day) ethylene glycol acts as a teratogen.
+While prolonged low doses of ethylene glycol show no toxicity, at near-lethal doses (≥ 1000 mg/kg per day) ethylene glycol acts as a teratogen.
 "Based on a rather extensive database, it induces skeletal variations and malformations in rats and mice by all routes of exposure."
-This molecule has been observed in outer space.